My name is Steve Adams. I’m a writing coach and a writer.

 Thanks so much for visiting.
 Please look around and see if I could be the person to help you bring your work to the page.
 If I’m not, I still encourage you to write.
 It’s such a privilege to live this life and have the opportunity to tell our stories.
 Don’t waste it.
 Tell yours.

 My short stories have been published in Glimmer Train, The Missouri Review, Chicago Review, Quarterly West, Georgetown Review, and elsewhere.
-My memoir/creative nonfiction has been published in Willow Springs and The Pinch.
-I’ve written a craft essay that’s been published in Glimmer Train’s Bulletin.
-Both my fiction and nonfiction have been nominated for Pushcart Prizes, and my creative nonfiction essay, “Touch,” was selected for inclusion in the 2014 Pushcart Prize Anthology
+My memoir/creative nonfiction has been published in Willow Springs, The Pinch, and elsewhere.
+I've also written craft/writing life essays that have appeared in Glimmer Train’s Bulletin and Talking Writing.
+Both my fiction and nonfiction have been nominated for Pushcart Prizes, and my memoir, “Touch,” was selected for inclusion in the 2014 Pushcart Prize Anthology.

-I’ve won Glimmer Train’s Short Story Award for New Writers, The Bronx Writers’ Center “Chapter One” Contest, and been anthologized.
-I’ve been a guest artist at The University of Texas, a scholar at the Norman Mailer Writers’ Colony, guest lectured at NYU, and judged writing competitions and grant applications.
+I’ve won Glimmer Train’s Short Story Award for New Writers, The Bronx Writers’ Center “Chapter One” Contest, and had my short fiction anthologized.
+I’ve been a guest artist at The University of Texas, a scholar at the Norman Mailer Writers’ Colony, guest lectured at NYU, judged writing competitions and grant applications, and been awarded an artist's residency at the Jentel Artist Residency Program.
 My plays have been produced in New York City and across the country.

 I graduated from The University of Texas at Austin with a BA in Theater and received my MFA in Creative Writing from The New School in New York City.
 I’ve studied creative nonfiction as a scholar at the Norman Mailer Writer’s Colony and creative coaching with Dr. Eric Maisel.
 My work has been used as a teaching text at major universities, as well as in the public high schools, and cited in Beyond the Writers’ Workshop: New Ways to Write Creative Nonfiction, by Carol Bly.